How to Eat Healthy and Avoid the Diet Hype

 Cravings can destroy any good, nutritional habit.
 How many times have you thought, “I really want that candy bar”?
 You know it’s bad for you, yet you still crave it.
 Left unchecked, cravings can cascade into poor eating habits, breaking any healthy habits you formed.

-Controlling cravings begins with staying mindful about what you put in your body.
+Controlling cravings begins with staying mindful of what you put in your body.
 Many people eat just to eat: “It’s lunchtime, so it’s time to eat.”
 Keep it simple, and eat when you are actually hungry.
 There are very healthy people that eat once a day.
 Figure out if you are hungry or having a craving.

 Cravings can be controlled by getting to the root cause of what causes them.
 Did you have too much wine last night?
 Did you eat something that upset your stomach?
 Why do you really want that cake?
 Really think about what you are putting in your body and how it affects you.
 Take your time while you are eating and absorb all the flavors.
 Sit down and eat without any distractions!
 Take a deep breath before you decide to give in to a craving.
 You likely won’t want it anymore.

 Cravings are really tough to control.
-By being mindful with what you put in your body, you can see where they come from, but sometimes you need to give in for your sanity.
+By being mindful of what you put in your body, you can see where they come from, but sometimes you need to give in for your sanity.
 Dark chocolate can be a powerful tool for getting through tough cravings.
 A cheat day once a week can also limit cravings.

 If you are healthy 70% of the time, this is better than not at all.
 One cheat day a week can satisfy your cravings, allowing you to eat better MOST of the time.
 Find your tolerance.
 Some people cannot have even one cheat day because the effects cascade.
 If you need to let loose, go for it!